 The Deputy looked at Miss Avery beside him, still hunched over her purse on her lap, tangled hair fallen over her face.
 She had stopped pulling tissues and sobbing for the last little while.
 Now she was silent, Davidson thought maybe sleeping.

 He spoke softer, “I’ll figure something out.
 There’s definitely something ungodly going on in this town.
 But Wade, I’ve been asked to bring you in.
 Some government agents, NSA, responded to the 5G towers you smashed.
 They want you arrested.”

 Wade leaned forward.
 “You’re not going to hand me over to them, are you?
 They’re in on this!
 They have to be!
 They’re using the frequencies to control people’s minds!
 What about snorin’ Norman?
 Did he have braces?”

 “No. But he had a metal plate in his knee,” answered the Deputy, looking at Wade through the rear-view.

 At that moment the squad car flooded with light and with squinting eyes the Deputy looked out his window for the source of the beam.
 The pebbles on the gravel driveway popped under the rubber tires of a car pulling into the lot.
 Davidson’s heart sunk.

 “Who is it?” whispered Marcus.

-“It’s a black Cadillac,” answered Donnie, closest to the driver side window.
+“It’s a black Cadillac,” answered Donnie, eyes stuck outside the window.

 “So that means that it’s not just braces, it’s anyone with a metal implant,” said Wade, more to himself than the rest of the car.